 - In the sixth grade band, all students are scheduled for small group or individual lessons.
 Students in band are taught to perform on an instrument with good posture, breath support, tone quality, expression, and accuracy.
 Participation in concerts and recitals is required.
 A schedule of music events is enclosed at the end of this booklet.
 (Teacher~Mrs. Marcus) - In sixth grade, chorus students learn to sing on pitch, in rhythm, with timbre, diction, and posture.
 Participation in concerts is required.
 A schedule of music events is enclosed at the end of this booklet.
 (Teacher~Mrs. Hogan) - Participation in band and/or chorus enhances a student's listening and coordination skills, improves self-esteem, and enables students to practice self-discipline and learn the importance of teamwork, commitment, and preparation in the accomplishment of a goal. - Students who choose to take band or chorus as an elective class are encouraged to continue it throughout the year.
 A parent who wants to have their child drop band or chorus needs to arrange a conference with the child's teacher to discuss the change.
 If, after this conference, the decision is still to have the child drop the class, the teacher will forward this information to the school secretary who will make the necessary changes to the student's master schedule.
 Once a child has dropped the course, they are not allowed to re-enroll until the next year.
 Course adds/drops will occur only at the beginning/end of a quarter. - Students in STEM will use science, technology, engineering and math in conjunction with the Engineering Design Process to solve real world problems.
 A major focus of this STEM class will be learning about and using 3D printers, but we will also learn about computer coding, and explore electrical circuits.
-(Teacher~Mr. Schmitz)
+(Teacher~Mr. Schmitz) - Health will be a required 6th grade course.
+Students will learn about positive, healthy lifestyles through nutrition, decision making, social emotional learning, their health and wellness, etc. (Teacher- Mrs. Heathman and Mr. Christopherson)

 - In ELA, instruction centers on developing the student's reading, writing, speaking/listening, and language/grammar skills in a progressive manner.
 Students will use Amplify ELA as the curriculum platform.
 Amplify ELA is a blended English language arts curriculum designed specifically to support students in grades 6-8 and prepare them for high school and beyond.
 With Amplify ELA, students learn to tackle any complex text and make observations, grapple with interesting ideas, and find relevance for themselves.
 Students in ELA will write various types of essays, read and analyze several novels, and work collaboratively on projects.
-(Teacher: Mrs. Ebert and Mrs. Hanson) - In science a variety of topics are covered from all areas of science; life science, earth science, and physical science.
+(Teacher: Mrs. Ebert) - In science a variety of topics are covered from all areas of science; life science, earth science, and physical science.
 Emphasis is on the scientific method, using models to learn about and explain concepts, and how to clearly communicate the results of an experiment.
 Topics covered include measurement and mapping, cycles of the earth, atomic theory, the periodic table, chemical bonding, properties of matter, electricity & magnetism, human body systems, comparative anatomy, and how organisms obtain and use energy.
 (Teacher Mrs. Hanson) - In math, instructional time should focus on four critical areas: (1) developing understanding of and applying proportional relationships; (2) developing understanding of operations with rational numbers and working with expressions and linear equations; (3) solving problems involving scale drawings and informal geometric constructions, and working with two- and three-dimensional shapes to solve problems involving area, surface area, and volume; (4) drawing inferences about populations based on samples.
 (Teacher Ms. Erickson)